Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Challenges:

-• A knowledge of simulating fuel consumption based on speed and RPM for each developer is a challenge.
+• Cluster design considerations around simulating fuel consumption based on speed and RPM are a challenge for developers.

-• Keeping the amount of fuel consumed and fuel left in tank in sync during testing is a challenge.
+• Keeping the amount of fuel consumed and fuel remaining in sync during testing is a challenge.

 Solutions:

-• Model based design and validation tools like Vector or TestBot shall be used to simulate exact fuel consumed based on speed and RPM.
+• Model-based design and cluster validation tools like Vector or TestBot shall be used to simulate exact fuel consumed based on speed and RPM.

 • HIL setup with dynamically configurable resistance for fuel measurement.